 Established in 1922, Equity Cooperative Livestock Sales Association aids producers in the marketing, managing and financing of their agricultural businesses.
-Equity operates 12 locations and has collection points in Ettrick, Wisconsin, and Menominee, Michigan, and has a hog and cattle marketing center in Arlington, Wisconsin.
+Equity operates 11 locations and has collection points in Ettrick, Wisconsin, and Menominee, Michigan, and has a livestock marketing center in Arlington, Wisconsin.
 Please take some time to explore the many facets of our cooperative.

 Buyer Application Form